What is a Production Process

 If you’re in need of a shorter production length than four hours, just give us a call and we’ll create a special production day-just for you.

-Cinematography is an art form unique to motion pictures.
-The key factor of good cinematography is the ability to move the cameras and vary the audience’s viewpoint during the scene.
+Lastly, is the knowledge of knowing when to move the camera.
+The skill is demonstrated by the the ability to move the camera and vary the audience’s viewpoint during the scene without calling attention to the movement..
 The movement of the camera plays a considerable role in the emotional language of the film and the audience’s reaction to the subject.

 The most basic camera movements are called “panning” and “tilting”.
 Panning is a horizontal shift from a fixed position, just like turning your head from side to side.
 Tilting is a vertical shift from a fixed position similar to tipping your head up to look at the sky or downward to look at the ground.
 These movements are made with the basic tripod.

 More advanced camera movements turn a boring video into a cinematic success: “dollying” and “craning”.
 Dollying is accomplished by placing the camera on a moving platform called a dolly.
 The dolly is moved closer or farther from the subject, creating a certain look.
 Camera cranes or jib arms are used to move the camera both horizontally and vertically.
 Cranes operate from a fulcrum point, from ground level to high in the air, as well as swinging from side to side or a combination of all of those moves.

 Remember the movie, “Cloverfield”?
 Many of the moviegoers all over the United States walked out of the theaters feeling ill.This is what happens when you handhold the camera.
 For this reason, we only handhold the camera on very specific situations.
 Our production tools include tripods, Steadicam, cranes, and dollies.
 The resulting image looks more polished, more professional, and your audience doesn’t get motion sickness while watching.